XBagon/XSpire/README.md

-# Short Description
-Slay The Spire Mod that adds a few cards and relics.

 # Relics
 ### Red/Blue/Green Pill
 Adds the cards of the corresponding color to the reward pool.
 If you play the character of that color it adds colorless cards to the pool instead.